Vharika31/Vharika31/README.md

 <!--Intro start-->
 <ul>
 <p>
   I’m a pre-final year Computer Science and Engineering student specializing in Artificial Intelligence, with strong skills in C++, Python, DSA, and problem-solving.
-I work across AI/ML (NLP, data analytics) using tools like Hugging Face, Gradio, and Transformers.
 I’m experienced in full-stack development with Nextjs, Node.js, and MongoDB, along with UI/UX design and SEO-optimized, responsive interfaces.
 I’m also exploring DevOps with Docker, AWS, and Jenkins.
 As a student chapter lead and club content designer, I organize coding events and workshops.
 I’m passionate about building impactful products and seeking roles in software engineering or product management.
 </p>
 </ul>
 <!--Intro end-->